Colorado Avalanche

-Franchise history
+History

 Quebec Nordiques (1972–1995)

 The Quebec Nordiques were one of the World Hockey Association's (WHA) original teams when the league began play in 1972.
-Though first awarded to a group in San Francisco, the team was subsequently sold and relocated to Quebec City prior to the start of the league's opening.
+Though first awarded to a group in San Francisco, the team was subsequently sold and moved to Quebec City prior to the start of the league's opening.
 During their seven WHA seasons, the Nordiques won the Avco World Trophy once, in 1977, and lost the finals once, in 1975.
 In 1979, the franchise entered the NHL, along with the WHA's Edmonton Oilers, Hartford Whalers, and Winnipeg Jets.

 After making the postseason for seven consecutive years, from 1981 to 1987, the Nordiques started to decline.
 From 1987–88 to 1991–92, the team finished last in their division every season, with three of those finishes landing them last in the league.
 This included a dreadful 12-win season in 1989–90 that is still the worst in franchise history.
 As a result, the team earned three consecutive first overall draft picks, used to select Mats Sundin (1989), Owen Nolan (1990), and Eric Lindros (1991).
 Lindros made it clear he did not wish to play for the Nordiques, to the extent he did not wear the team's jersey for the press photographs, only holding it when it was presented to him.
 On advice from his mother, he refused to sign a contract and began a holdout that lasted over a year.
 On June 30, 1992, he was traded to the Philadelphia Flyers in exchange for five players, the rights to Swedish prospect Peter Forsberg, two first-round draft picks, and US$15 million.
 The Eric Lindros trade turned the moribund Nordiques into a Stanley Cup contender almost overnight, and is seen in hindsight as one of the most one-sided deals in sports history.
 In the first season after the trade, 1992–93, the Nordiques reached the playoffs for the first time in six years.
 Two years later, they won the Northeast Division and had the second best regular season record during the lockout-shortened season.

 While the team experienced on-ice success, it spent most of its first 23 years struggling financially.
-Quebec City was by far the smallest market in the NHL. and the changing financial environment in the NHL made things even more difficult.
+Quebec City was by far the smallest market in the NHL, and the changing financial environment in the NHL made things even more difficult.
 In 1995, team owner Marcel Aubut asked for a bailout from Quebec's provincial government as well as a new publicly funded arena.
-The bailout fell through, and Aubut subsequently began talks with COMSAT Entertainment Group in Denver, which already owned the Denver Nuggets.
-In May 1995, COMSAT announced an agreement in principle to purchase the team.
+The bailout fell through, and Aubut subsequently began talks with COMSAT Entertainment Group in Denver, which already owned the Denver Nuggets.In May 1995, COMSAT announced an agreement in principle to purchase the team.
 The deal became official on July 1, 1995, and 12,000 season tickets were sold in the 37 days after the announcement of the move.